Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Theory

 \end{lemma}

-Under the regime in which Conditions \ref{cond1}--\ref{cond5} hold, Lemma \ref{lemma:error-factor-lb} affirms that any estimator getting access to $\bx$ is unable to achieve an error rate faster than $\lambda_{\min}(B^\top B)^{-1}$.
+Under the regime in which Conditions \ref{cond1}--\ref{cond5} hold, Lemma \ref{lemma:error-factor-lb} affirms that any estimator getting access to $\bx$ is unable to achieve an error rate faster than $\lambda_{\min}(\bB^\top \bB)^{-1}$.
 Such a lower bound matches the error term $\delta_{\mathrm{f}}$ in our analysis of the FAR-NN estimator and the FAST-NN estimator under the pervasiveness condition $\lambda_{\min}(\bB^\top \bB) \asymp p$.
+With the help of Lemma \ref{lemma:error-factor-lb}, we next show that $\delta_{\mathtt{FAST}}$ in \eqref{eq:roc-fast} is the minimax optimal lower bound up to logarithmic factors of $n$.